Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/force_field.rst

   The formulas are identical to those used in Rockable (see `Rockable Force Laws <https://richefeu.github.io/rockable/forceLaws.html#default-model-keywork-default>`_) but are implemented differently to align with the `exaDEM` data structure.

 The tangential force represents the frictional resistance between particles when they slide against each other.
-This force is calculated based on the relative tangential velocity (:math:`v_t`) and a tangential stiffness parameter (:math:`k_t`, keyword ``ktContact``).
+This force is calculated based on the relative tangential velocity (:math:`v_t`) and a tangential stiffness parameter (:math:`k_t`, called ``ktContact`` in Rockable).

 The **Coulomb friction model** is used to limit the tangential force, ensuring that it does not exceed the product of the friction coefficient :math:`\mu` and the normal force (:math:`f_n`):